TediusTimmy/FunnyMachine/README.md

 ## EMU3

 This is in progress.
 This is planned to have a sprite engine and sound engine.
 I'm using Javidx9's Pixel Game Engine (https://github.com/OneLoneCoder/olcPixelGameEngine), as I have experience with it.

-### System Area
-Changes from Emu2:

-BFFC - Key pressed request (write the key code of the key you are interested in to this address)
-BFFD - Key pressed result (get result from this address: 1 currently pressed, 0 not pressed)

 ### VRAM
 Bank 128 - 191 : Sprite memory